JonnyCarter/dev-helper/README.md

 ### Appending and Amending Files

 Sometimes you can work with files that can be giant - gb's of size.
 Tail is great for the last few bits what can also be helpful is sending data from one command to another

 `tail -100 error.log   > last100lines.log`

 This would write the results of your tail command into a new file overwriting the file

 `tail -100 error.log   >> last100lines.log`

 This would ammend the file at the bottom

 ### History help

 Sometimes you need to find a command you ran previously because your memory isnt all it used to be - it happens no one is perfect.
 The `history` command will display all commands previously run on your system by your user.
-As this dumps all its only useful if it was in the last few commands.

 A really helpful trick is to press the `up` arrow on your keyboard, as this will loop through the last commands.
 If you remember doing a command in the mists of time and kind of remember some of it you can pass the command into another helpful function `grep`

 `history | grep searchterm`

 As an example -

 `history | grep git` normally tells me what the damn command was I ran to reset my git branch to a new org

 ```